Search TwitterFacebookInstagram

 HeaderMenHeatlthV1

 It is important at all times, including when there is a change to your daily routine to look after your mental health.
+If you’re feeling low or stuck there is lots of self-help you can engage with:

-• Eating regular, healthy meals is important for keeping our bodies healthy and maintaining healthy brain functioning, so when you eat better you feel better.
+• Eating regular, healthy meals is important for keeping our bodies healthy and maintaining healthy brain functioning, when you eat better you feel better.

-• Regular sleeping pattern, our brains don’t function as well when we are tired, making everyday challenges harder to over come or think of simple solutions.
+• Regular sleeping pattern, our brains don’t function as well when we are tired, making everyday challenges harder to overcome or think of simple solutions.

-• Journalling/well-being action plans – writing down your thoughts and feelings to acknowledge what is bothering you and strategies to overcome those issues.
+• Journaling/well-being action plans – writing down your thoughts and feelings to acknowledge what is bothering you and strategies to overcome those issues.
 It’s also important to note down all the things you’re grateful for and self-care techniques that make you feel better, i.e. having a bath, listening to music, reading and/or sports.

 Wellbeing Action Plan (young person) | Charlie Waller Trust

-• Reading leaflets/booklets, highlighting areas that apply to you and implement strategies suggested.
+Reading leaflets/booklets, highlighting areas that apply to you and implement strategies suggested;

 Microsoft Word - Mental wellbeing (2020) - Word version.docx (mind.org.uk)